Pandelune/ab-boilerplate/README.md

 ### Html files

 You have several html testing files in `html` folder:
-- `test.html` uses `test.js`. **This is the main page that you should use when developing**.
+- `test.html` uses `test.ts`. **This is the main page that you should use when developing**.
-- `stats.html` uses `stats-tester.js`.
+- `stats.html` uses `stats-tester.ts`.
 You should use this page when developing and testing the stats.
-- `mint.html` uses `mint.js`.
+- `mint.html` uses `mint.ts`.
 You should use it to test that the minting script works well.
-- `mint_rebuilt.html` uses `mint_rebuilt.js`.
+- `mint_rebuilt.html` uses `mint_rebuilt.ts`.
 You should use it to test that the split works well - you must have exactly the same result as with `mint.html`.

 ### Statistics